-That said, getting started with fitness tracking on Apple can be a somewhat confusing process.
+Apple offers a robust wellness platform for those inside its walled garden.
+With that said, getting started with Apple’s health and fitness tracking can be somewhat confusing.
 What is Apple Health, and how is it different from Apple Fitness?
-Do you need an Apple Watch to get the most out of it?
+Do you need an Apple smartwatch to use Apple services?
 And just what is Apple Fitness Plus?
-This is your complete guide to fitness on Apple.
-Read on to learn more.
+To help you sort through Apple’s offerings, we break down each app’s basic use.

 What is Apple Health?

-The simplest way to explain this is that the Health app is the user-facing app that displays all of your fitness information from various sources.
-HealthKit, meanwhile, is the underlying framework and set of APIs that allows developers to interact with that data.
-Using HealthKit, developers can make sure that their information is shown through Health and access data from other apps — with permission, of course.
+Apple’s nomenclature can be confusing for those new to the ecosystem.
+As mentioned, the Health app is a user-facing platform that displays all of your fitness information from various sources.
+HealthKit, meanwhile, is the underlying framework and set of APIs that allows developers to interact with relevant data.
+Using HealthKit, developers can make sure their information is displayed and access data from other apps — with permission, of course.

 How to use the Apple Health app

-Because Health pulls from so many platforms, gadgets, and your phone itself, you’ll be able to see data you don’t get elsewhere.
-That includes information relating to hearing (how is your headphone exposure?), mindfulness (when did you last meditate with an app like Headspace?), and even handwashing.
+Because Health pulls from so many platforms, gadgets, and your phone itself, you can see data you won’t get elsewhere.
+This includes information relating to hearing (how is your audio exposure?), mindfulness (when did you last meditate with an app like Headspace?), and even handwashing.

 The best apps to use with Apple Health

 While many apps share data with Apple Health — far too many for us to list here — there are a few that work particularly well.
 Here are some of our recommendations:

 - WaterMinder: This app tracks water intake and provides reminders to keep drinking enough.
 Dehydration is both common and very damaging for a lot of people.